-- 90. Band, basal, broadcast, crack and crevice, tree injection, spot and space are examples of - (a) different agricultural methods of application - (b) examples of common application methods - (c) examples of different nozzle spray patterns - 91.
-Nozzles - (a) are an important part of sprayers and spray systems - (b) can be made of brass, aluminum or stainless steel, depending on their intended use - (c) control the amount of material applied, the formulation of droplets and their size and distribution of the droplets - 92.
-The terms flat, even, flooding, cone and multi-pattern refer to - (a) methods of application - (b) equipment used for certain types of pesticides - (c) different nozzle spray patterns - 93.
-Which of the following application devices are normally applied at high pressure ranging up to 100 psi? - (a) Truck mounted air blast sprayers - (b) compressed air sprayers - (c) backpack sprayers - 94.
-Wettable powder and dry flowable formulations work best with - (a) nozzles made from stainless steel - (b) nozzles made from brass - (c) nozzles made from aluminum
+- 97. Band, basal, broadcast, crack and crevice, tree injection, spot and space are examples of - (a) different agricultural methods of application - (d) examples of common application methods - (e) examples of different nozzle spray patterns - 98.
+Nozzles - (a) are an important part of sprayers and spray systems - (b) can be made of brass, aluminum or stainless steel, depending on their intended use - (c) control the amount of material applied, the formulation of droplets and their size and distribution of the droplets - 99.
+The terms flat, even, flooding, cone and multi-pattern refer to - (a) methods of application - (b) equipment used for certain types of pesticides - (c) different nozzle spray patterns - 100.
+Which of the following application devices are normally applied at high pressure ranging up to 100 psi? - (a) Truck mounted air blast sprayers - (b) compressed air sprayers - (c) backpack sprayers

+- (a) nozzles made from stainless steel

+- (b) nozzles made from brass

+- (c) nozzles made from aluminum

-- 95. Low-pressure boom sprayers - (a) are light weight, relatively inexpensive and can adapt for many uses - (b) can cover large areas quickly and use low volumes of sprays - (c) both a & b above
+- 102. Low-pressure boom sprayers

+- (a) are light weight, relatively inexpensive and can adapt for many uses

+- (b) can cover large areas quickly and use low volumes of sprays

+- (c) both a & b above

-96. Low-pressure boom sprayers
+- 103. Low-pressure boom sprayers

 - (a) generally apply at low pressures of 10-40 gallons per acre

 - (b) are not effective to penetrate dense foliage

 - (c) both a & b above

-- 97. High pressure boom sprayers
+- High pressure boom sprayers 104.

 - (a) are heavy and tend to cost more than low-pressure boom sprayers

 - (b) are effective in treating dense vegetation and through heavy canopies

 - (c) both a & b above

-- 98. Engineering controls for applicator safety
+- 105.

-- (a) are devices which reduce pesticide applicator exposure associated with pesticide applications
+- pesticide applications

 - (b) are manufactured under sterile and super clean conditions to prevent contamination

 - (c) both a & b above

-- 99. Compressed air sprayers are most effective
+106. Compressed air sprayers are most effective

 - (a) applying large volumes of pesticide

 - (b) applying small volumes of pesticide

 - (c) when used for agricultural uses

-- 100. Rotary and drop spreaders are used
+100. Rotary and drop spreaders are used

 - (a) to apply water dispersable granules

 - (b) to apply dry granules

 - (c) to apply wettable powder products